Graduate Certificate in Global Medieval Studies

 • Two courses outside your primary research area or home department

-2. Attend three different CMRS-CEGS lectures or conferences (two of which should be outside of your primary area of study).
+2. Attend three different CMRS-CEGS lectures or conferences (two of which should be outside your primary study area).
 For each, write a 500-word paper discussing how the presentation reflects the unique global research perspective of CMRS-CEGS and the Global Medieval Studies Certificate program.

 Frequently Asked Questions